IATI/bulk-data-service/README.md

 Requirements: docker compose

-There are some unit and integration tests written in `pytest`.
+Unit and integration tests are written in `pytest`.
 The integration tests work by running various bits of the code against running servers, and there is a docker compose setup which launches: Azurite, Postgres, and a Mockoon server.

 The Azurite and Postgres services are ephemeral, and don't persist any data to disk.

 The Mockoon server serves some of the artifacts in `tests/artifacts` over HTTP, and has some routes configured to return error codes so these can be tested

 To run the tests, you must first start this docker compose setup with: